FixedDev/EBCM/README.md

 - [ ] Develop the parametric commands
 - [ ] Modify the parser so it's more maintainable and has better performance
 - [ ] Refactor some things(command structure, implementations of interfaces) to make the above task easier to complete
+- [ ] Create a bukkit and bungee wrappers